Had your 20 week hospital scan?

 To find out more please contact me.
 07513 100 514.

 A SESSION GUIDE – This guide is a to help you prepare for the newborn session.

-I offer sessions in my home studio, or if requested in your home with either studio and or natural light.
-My studio is 75 Gipsy Lane, Kettering, NN16 8TZ.
-I use a room in my home as a studio.
-I will offer you a warm or cold drink on arrival, but please feel free to bring snacks for what may be a 2-3 hour session.
-Arrive for your session at 10.15am.
+I offer sessions at Studio 58, which is based in The Yards in Kettering.
+Read more about that here with recent safety updates.
+I will offer you a warm or cold drink on arrival, but please feel free to bring snacks for what may be a 2 hour session.
+Arrive for your session at 10.00am.

 Most images will be taken of your new baby without clothing or newborn clothing I have, unless otherwise requested or with outfits as planned. this is because very little fits them nicely at this age.
 I usually begin by

 wrapping them up to get them to sleep.
 The temperature in the room will be set to the same heat the baby is used to before they left the womb.
 Please bear this in mind when choosing your own clothes as you may feel a little warm yourself.
 More on parent clothing below.